wroetoshaw/Self-driving-car-with-neural-networks/README.md

 ## Self-Driving-Car-with-Neural-Networks

-In this blog post, we’ll see how to write a program  to simulate a self driving car by using an open source

-emulator of driving car by using Neural Networks.

 If you want to run this python code , you should first  enable the python environment where you want to

 deploy this project.